 When it comes to sagging skin, also known as jowls, we’re able to offer a range of treatment options.
 These range from medical grade skincare products, to cosmetic injectables, right through to plastic surgery.
 Below we discuss sagging face causes and the various sagging face treatments we offer.

-As we age, our skin becomes less elastic, almost like an overstretched pair of track pants.
-As that elasticity goes, the loose skin slowly becomes less resistant to the force of gravity, and will stretch and sit lower.
-This can be seen in our eyelids, our cheeks tend to sit a little lower, and our jawline and neck become less taut resulting in a full lower face.
-The main causes of this are:
+Sagging face or jowls causes are a natural result of ageing.
+As we grow older our skin becomes less elastic – almost like an overstretched pair of track pants.
+As elasticity declines, the loose skin slowly becomes less resistant to the force of gravity, and will stretch and sit lower.
+This can be seen in our eyelids, our cheeks, and our jawline and neck resulting in a fuller lower face.

-The skin produces less elastin (for elasticity) and collagen (for firm and smooth skin) as we age.
-That same elastin and collagen is also subject to degradation over time by UV rays (sun exposure), smoking and an unhealthy diet and lifestyle.
+As we age the skin produces less elastin (for elasticity) and collagen (for firm and smooth skin).
+That same elastin and collagen is also subject to degradation over time by UV rays from sun exposure, smoking, and not having a healthy diet and lifestyle.

-The most effective, non-surgical way to lift sagging face skin though, is with the use of hyaluronic acid dermal fillers.
-We use these in the cheeks, temples, and jawline to retract sagging skin, create a more defined jawline and even reduce a double chin.
-The hyaluronic acid dermal filler attracts water and hydrates the structures underneath the skin to lift, often with impressive results.
+The most effective non-surgical way to lift sagging face skin is with the use of hyaluronic acid dermal fillers.
+These are used in the cheeks, temples, and jawline to retract sagging skin, create a more defined jawline and even reduce a double chin.
+The hyaluronic acid dermal filler attracts water and hydrates the structures underneath the skin to lift it, often with impressive results.

 When the saggy skin is more significant, plastic surgery may be indicated.
 Your Palm Clinic doctor will refer you on to our plastic surgeon, Dr. Stephen Mills who can take you through options for a surgical procedure, including a blepharoplasty (for eyelids), a face or neck lift .